 The book is available in both digital and print formats, and the (cheaper) digital copy can be read on any device by downloading the free Kindle reading app.
 It’s easier than you might think!

-You can check it out for yourself on Amazon:
+You can check it out for yourself on Amazon if you want to find out more about side jobs for teachers.

 Do you have any advice or recommendations for teachers who want to get started with a side gig?
 Leave a comment below and let us know.